Calabasas, Arizona: 19th century

-The site today
+Site today

 There are two remaining sites with visible ruins or remains of this old settlement, the Mission site itself, which was subsequently at various times a farm, a rancho, a military fort Fort Mason, a custom house, post office and private residence before falling into ruin.
 It is now protected and part of the Tumacácori National Historical Park.
-There is the site of the 1837–1856 Mexican Presidio de Calabasas which appears to be vacant land.
+There is the site of the 1837–1856 Mexican Presidio de Calabasas, which appears to be vacant land.
 There is also the Calabasas Cemetery established by the soldiers of Fort Mason during the American Civil War and subsequently used by locals.

 There are also sites of the old Calabasas village, Calabasas Store (both now built over by modern development in Rio Rico) and the Santa Rita Hotel (once a fine hotel along the railroad line to Mexico), now a vacant piece of land near the old rail line and south of Sonita Creek, east of its confluence with the Santa Cruz River.